Tax and VAT

 Budgets and Autumn Statements set the tax and spending policies of the government for the following year.

-Charities benefit from a number of tax reliefs and many are involved in the delivery of public services, which makes responding and monitoring Budgets and Autumn Statements carefully.
+Charities benefit from a number of tax reliefs and many are involved in the delivery of public services, which makes responding and monitoring Budgets and Autumn Statements particularly important.

 CFG works with other sector bodies to advocate on behalf of charities ahead of each Budget and Autumn Statement.
-You can read our latest submission here (.PDF).
+You can our submission ahead of the Autumn Statement 2015 here (.PDF).
 We also wrote to the Chancellor, George Osborne, ahead of Budget 2016.

 Gift Aid is a tax relief for individuals that give money to charities.